 Purchased intangible assets are recognized at cost and - provided they have a finite useful life - amortized on a straight-line basis over their useful lives.
-These assets mainly consist of software and customer relationships, which are generally amortized over three or five years for software or ten years for customer relationships.
+These assets mainly consist of software, which is generally amortized over three or five years.